web3infra-foundation/mega/README.md

-# Mega - Monorepo Engine for Enterprise and Individual
+# Mega - Centralised Monorepo and Decentralised Open Source Collabration Engine

 Mega is an engine for managing a monorepo.
 It functions similarly to Google's Piper and helps to streamline Git and trunk-based development for large-scale projects.

+## Monorepo

 ## Git Compatible